Full-Mouth Reconstructions for Restoring Your Teeth and Smile

 Simply put, you need your teeth.
-You need them to eat, talk, and smile.
-(And if you think you can deal with never smiling, try going a day without smiling and see how people react.)
-So if you have problems with missing or severely damaged teeth, you can’t just sit back and deal with it.
-You need a full-mouth reconstruction to restore your teeth so you can eat, talk, and smile like normal again.
+You need them to eat, talk and smile.
+So if you have problems with missing or severely damaged teeth, you cannot just sit back and deal with it.
+You need a full-mouth reconstruction to restore your teeth so you can eat, talk and smile like normal again.

 How Can Dental Implants Replace Lost Teeth?

 There are other ways to replace lost teeth (such as dental bridges), but dental implants are a durable, long-lasting treatment.
 Because your natural teeth have roots that extend into the jawbone, Dr. Airey will surgically implant an artificial root and then attach a replacement tooth to it.
 This is the closest we can get to growing a new tooth.

 What If My Jaw Is Too Weak for Implants?

 In order to safely place a dental implant, the jawbone underneath the empty space needs to be thick and healthy.
 Otherwise, the implant could come loose one day.
 Dr. Airey can strengthen the bone with ridge augmentations or bone grafts, but another option is to use mini dental implants.
 The artificial roots for mini implants are much smaller and can be used in places where traditional implants just will not work, such as in your lower jaw.

 If you are missing all of the teeth on the top or bottom of your mouth, we can use a special type of implant process called the All-on-4.
 This is a full arch of beautiful, healthy-looking replacement teeth held securely in place by four implants, two of which are tilted to provide extra support.